Back to All Events

 Dhyangro drum

-Nepal’s shamanism is a living tradition that has been in perennial flow for a long time—it is a way of life for many communities and groups.
-During this three-day program, participants will actively learn cosmology, the events of the creation of the universe, and the causes of disharmony and malaise from the traditional understanding of the Nepali Jhankri-shaman.
+Nepal’s shamanism is a living tradition that has been in perennial flow for a very long time—it is a way of life for many communities and groups.
+During this immersive three-day program, participants will explore the cosmology, creation stories, and traditional understandings of disharmony and malaise from a Nepali Jhankri-Shaman perspective.
+Bhola Banstola will be traveling from Nepal to lead this workshop, bringing his direct lineage knowledge and authentic experience of Nepali Dhami-Jhankri shamanism.

-Under the expert guidance of Bhola Banstola, a 27th generation Dhami-Jankri Shaman, participants will embark on a journey of discovery.
-Through stories, myths, journeys, ceremonies, dance, and group rituals, Bhola will lead you to explore the elements of creation, the three worlds and fourteen levels (Tintri-lok Chaudha Bhuvana) of the Nepali upper and lower spiritual realms.
+Under the expert guidance of Bhola Banstola, a 27th-generation Dhami-Jhankri Shaman, participants will embark on a transformative journey.
+Through storytelling, myth, ritual, dance, and group ceremonies, Bhola will guide you to explore the elements of creation, the three worlds, and the fourteen levels (Tintri-lok Chaudha Bhuvana) of the Nepali upper and lower spiritual realms.

-Participants will learn about the male and female spirits of the Dhyangro drum, a sacred instrument that plays a significant role in shamanic rituals.
-They will understand the primordial sound and rhythms it produces and how the spirits of Purusha and Prakriti work in unison or the union of the opposites to bring healing and harmony.
-The Jhankri uses unique rhythms from the Dhyangro drum in his or her work.
+You will learn about the male and female spirits of the Dhyangro drum, a sacred instrument central to shamanic rituals, and experience the primordial sounds and rhythms it produces.
+These rhythms symbolize the union of opposites—Purusha and Prakriti—bringing healing and harmony.
+Participants will see firsthand how a Jhankri uses these rhythms in their spiritual work.

 About Bhola